 Derivatives are financial instruments whose value depends on the price of an underlying asset.
 Derivatives can be classified systematically according to the nature of the underlying assets (interest rates, share prices, currency rates or commodity prices).
 Options, futures, forwards and swaps are examples of derivative financial instruments.

 Insurance business where a direct legal relationship exists between the insurance company and policyholder.

 The ratio of consolidated profit for the year divided by the average number of shares issued.
 The diluted earnings per share include convertible securities that have been exercised, or are still available for exercise, in the calculation of the number of shares and profit for the year.
 The convertible securities consist of convertible bonds and stock options.

 This method is used to account for shares in associated companies.
-As a rule, the value recognised corresponds to the Group’s proportional share of the equity in these companies or groups of companies within the Group.
-For current valuation, the value recognised is adjusted using a proportional share of changes to equity with the shares in the result for the year being allocated to the Group result and disbursed profit distributions deducted.
+As a rule, the value recognised corresponds to the Group’s proportional share of the equity in these companies or groups of companies.
+For current valuation, the value recognised is adjusted using a proportional share of changes to equity.
+The shares in the result for the year are allocated to the Group result and disbursed profit distributions are deducted.

 Expenses for claims and insurance benefits